vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [Vol. V

 Vedic Samhitas at least 1000 Gayatri on one's limbs 1122 ; years B. C. 697-8; names of n, of letters of alphabet from Vedic meires such as Aști, is' to 'kṣa', aco. to Mahānir Atyaṣṭi suggest numerals 16, vāṇa, Sāradā. and Rāghava 17 etc, 703u; Pāpini mentions bbatta on several limbs 1122; pankti(ten), vinsati ap to navati several varieties of n, described and sata 698; several methods in tantra works and Purāṇas of writing D., 701-702; Tai.
 1120-21; several works, some 8. mention, bricks from one, tantras and Purāṇas also, dilate one hundred, thousand, ayuta, upon n.
-1120; sixteed verses niyuta, prayuta, arbuda, ngar- of Purasasūkta for a. on several buda, samudra, madhya, anta limbs in Viṣnu worship 1123; and parārdba 697-698; Varāha- N. was taken over from Tantra mihira employs words suygest works in the Purāṇas and ing numerals eren in the place medieval Dharmaśāstra works value systein 701, 703.
+1120; sixteed verses niyuta, prayuta, arbuda, ngar- of Purasasūkta for a. on several buda, samudra, madhya, anta limbs in Viṣṇu worship 1123; and parārdba 697-698; Varāha- N. was taken over from Tantra mihira employs words suygest works in the Purāṇas and ing numerals eren in the place medieval Dharmaśāstra works value systein 701, 703.

 for the rites of orthodox people Nyāsa (mystical sanctification of